BigSoftVideo/DOTE/install.md

 ##### Installing FFmpeg yourself

+You may prefer to install it yourself as follows:

+1. In [Settings](settings.md), click the button `Install or Configure FFmpeg`
+2. Click `Download & Install FFmpeg Add-On`.
+3. The files will be downloaded and installed.
+4. The "Not found" indicators should change to "Available".
+5. Try restarting _DOTE_ if something looks amiss.
+6. You may need to `Reset Path to Default` if it is incorrect file path, eg. you upgraded to v2.0 and the file path is still for v1.0.
+7. If all else fails, `Remove Add-On`, and reinstall.

+If you wish to use a known version that you have installed yourself on your computer in a specific location, then click `Manually Set Path`.
 Both _ffmpeg_ and _ffprobe_ have to be installed.
 See [these instructions](https://bbc.github.io/bbcat-orchestration-docs/installation-mac-manual/) for more detail if you get stuck.

-1. Manually set the file path to the folder in which you installed the `ffmpeg.exe` and `ffprobe.exe` files (in the same folder).
-2. The "Not found" indicators should change to "Available".
-3. Try restarting _DOTE_ if something looks amiss.

 For a [Windows](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip) installation, the folder path might look like this, depending on how you installed it:
 - `C:\FFmpeg\bin\`